 Tomatoes should be ready for harvested by mid January.

-other pests.
 If you prefer to ripen them on the vine, protect them with pest exclusion net bags.

 Store tomato surpluses in preserving jars by blanching